padogrid/bundle-none-imdg-benchmark-tests/README.md

 PadoGrid is already equipped with a workflow test app called `perf_test`, which allows you to create and run basic IMDG operations test cases.
 This bundle provides step-by-step instructions for running the included test cases.

 :exclamation: *The test cases presented in this bundle are for comparing basic IMDG operations by running the `test_group` script included in the `perf_test` app.
-Although the `perf_test` app includes the transaction test scripts `test_ingestion` and `test_tx`, they are not meant for comparing products.
+Although the `perf_test` app includes the transaction test scripts, `test_ingestion` and `test_tx`, they are not meant for comparing products.
 For transaction tests, each product must be properly tuned to produce accurate results.
 Product tuning is out of scope for this bundle.*

 ![Benchmark Clusters](images/benchmark-clusters.png)